-Very readable and original in its conceptual and interdisciplinary scope, this book is an ideal introduction to the complex intertwining of economics, society, culture and religion embodied in the Caribbean sugar and slave industries.
+Original in its conceptual and interdisciplinary scope and accessibility, this book is an ideal introduction to the complex intertwining of economics, society, culture and religion embodied in the Caribbean sugar and slave industries.

 Cat. #: CSP0307